nfreear/nfreear.github.io/_posts/2015-10-25-composer-suggest-lace-open-media-player.md

 Way back in November 2013, I was working for [Gill Clough][] on the [Tricky Topic tool][ttt], for the [JuxtaLearn][] European funded project.
-Initial work for the tool was done by Martin Hawksey, and built on WordPress.
+Initial work for the tool was done by [Martin Hawksey][], and built on WordPress.
 When I took over, I decided to use [Git submodules][] to manage the dependencies on WordPress, third-party plugins, and custom plugins being developed for the project.